 What do baseball and computers have in common?
-According to Dr. Jian Liu of the University of Tennessee’s department of physics, the answer is spin or, more specifically, spin-orbit coupling.
+According to Jian Liu, assistant professor of physics and astronomy, the answer is spin or, more specifically, spin-orbit coupling.

 Spin-orbit coupling is the interaction that occurs between an object’s spin and its motion or trajectory.
 With baseball this is illustrated in pitching.
 A pitcher is always propelling the ball forward toward the catcher.
 However, the spin he applies to the ball as it makes its way to home plate will affect the way the ball behaves as it travels.
 Spin applied in one direction can result in a curveball, while when applied in another direction can yield a screwball.